 If you’d like a little more hand-holding (and we don’t blame you!), skip this guide and tackle the other sections as you need them on your journey to the most awesome site on the internet.

 Get started: register, fill in your profile, and name your new creation.

 - Register: Head to WordPress.com and set up a username and password for yourself.

 - Pick a web address: Choose your free YourAddress.wordpress.com web address.
 (For a custom YourAddress.com web address, head to the next step.)

-- Choose a plan: Choose between Free, Personal, Premium, and Business, ranging from $0 to $299.00.
+- Choose a plan: Choose between Free, Personal, Premium, and Business.
 The Personal, Premium, and Business plans include a custom address.
-(What’s the difference?
+(What’s the difference between the plans?
 (Here’s the difference.)

 - Get a profile: Set up a profile with your personal information and upload a Gravatar — the image that represents you in the WordPress.com community.
 Click on the round icon in the upper right-hand corner of the screen (next to the bell) and then click on Profile to enter your details and upload an image.
 (Not in-depth enough for you?
 Here’s the in-depth version.)

 - Set your title: We’ll use your username to set your site’s title — just as a default, but you can change that.
 Go to My Sites → Customize → Site Identity to name your site and give it a descriptive tagline.